Ethics and the Triage Model in Managed Care Hospital Psychiatry

 of treatment resources to patients.
 Moreover, it is subject to misuse

-(that is, overuse) in the context of the strong negative feelings
+(that is, overuse) in the context of the strong negative feelings characteristically

-characteristically evoked by psychiatric patients requiring inpatient
+evoked by psychiatric patients requiring inpatient hospitalization, that

-alienated themselves from one social support system.
+one social support system.

 Unlikability Versus Pathology